 There is a minority of road traffic accidents that result in severe and life changing injuries.
 These accidents resulting in serious injury will often arise from high-speed collisions, which often take place on motorways dual carriageways and can involve multiple cars and large commercial vehicles.

-IBB solicitors have considerable experience in representing motorcyclists, cyclists and pedestrians who have been the innocent victims of a road traffic collision.
+IBB Law have considerable experience in representing motorcyclists, cyclists and pedestrians who have been the innocent victims of a road traffic collision.
 We specialise in representing clients who have suffered serious or catastrophic injury caused by the negligent driving of a third party.

-At IBB solicitors, we have supported victims of major catastrophic events and have obtained compensation for the physical and psychological trauma, in addition to the financial losses that have been incurred as a consequence.
+At IBB Law, we have supported victims of major catastrophic events and have obtained compensation for the physical and psychological trauma, in addition to the financial losses that have been incurred as a consequence.
 Examples of catastrophic events would include major transport disasters, fires, industrial disasters and major accidents at public events.

 In the case of an adult, it is a legal requirement for legal proceedings to be commenced within three years of the incident or event that caused the injury.
 For children, the three years does not start to run until their 18th birthday, meaning that legal proceedings must be brought by the time of they are 21 years.

 In nearly all cases, we would recommend bringing the claim at the earliest reasonable opportunity.
 Please contact one of our solicitors on 0333 123 9099 if you wish to consider bringing a claim but are unsure about time limits.